Calculating Electrical Power Requirements

 Thanks for your electrical question Sarah.

-I have provided the following links that lead to fully detailed information on this website that will assist you with your electrical question:
+I have provided the following resources that lead to fully detailed information on this website that will assist you with your electrical question:

 For more information about Troubleshooting